th0th/poeticmetric/frontend/src/docs/04_open-source/03_self-hosting/article.md

 ## Getting help

-If you have any issues setting up your PoeticMetric Analytics instance, you can ask for community members' help on [GitHub Discussions](https://github.com/th0th/poeticmetric/discussions/new?category=self-hosted-help).
+If you have any issues setting up your PoeticMetric Analytics instance, you can open an issue or get help on the [repository](https://code.unius.sh/poeticmetric/poeticmetric).